greateidea/di-service/README.md

 export default InjectToFunction(['LogService', ...])(ComponentWithService);
 ```

-If you are using typescript, we also provide the decorate `Service`
+If you are using typescript, we are also provide the decorator `Service`
 ```js
 import React from 'react';
 import { Service } from '@orange/di-service';